Scaffold-Aware Generative Augmentation and Reranking for Enhanced Virtual Screening: ScaffAug Framework

 \subsection{Augmentation Module: Mitigating Class and Scaffold Imbalances}

 The augmentation module, as shown in Figure \ref{fig:aug_module}(a), generates synthetic data to address the class imbalance by increasing the proportion of active molecules.
 To ensure the synthetic data remains within the active molecule distribution, we preserve the scaffolds of active compounds and generate new molecules with a graph diffusion model, a process we call scaffold extension.
-Before this step, we use a scaffold-aware sampling algorithm to balance the dominant and underrepresented active scaffolds when building the scaffold library, tackling the structural imbalance. known, active molecules in the train set by prioritizing underrepresented scaffolds for scaffold extension.
+Before this step, we use a scaffold-aware sampling(SAS) algorithm to balance the dominant and underrepresented active scaffolds when building the scaffold library, tackling the structural imbalance shown in Fig. \ref{fig:sas_vs_ua}.
+We prioritize underrepresented scaffolds from the known, active molecules for the scaffold extension.

 \textbf{Scaffold-aware Sampling (SAS) Algorithm}.
 We begin by extracting scaffold SMILES strings from active molecules in the training set.
 These scaffolds are then converted to 1024-bit Extended-Connectivity Fingerprints (ECFP)\citep{ecfp} to enable structural similarity measurement.
 We apply K-Means\citep{macqueen1967kmeans} clustering to assign scaffold labels, with the optimal number of clusters determined by Silhouette scores\citep{Silhouettes}.
 Our sampling procedure calculates weights inversely proportional to cluster frequencies, giving higher priority to less common structural patterns.
 After normalizing these weights into sampling probabilities, we select \(N\) scaffolds with replacement using these probabilities, where \(N\) equals 10\% of the training data size.
 We denote the resulting scaffold graph library as \(\mathcal{S} = \{s_j\}_{j=1}^N\), which serves as the foundation for the scaffold extension process.
 Details of the algorithm are provided in Alg. \ref{alg:scaffold_clustering}.